exasol/sqlalchemy-exasol/doc/user_guide/configuration/connection_parameters.rst

 Specific Parameters for Dialect SQLAlchemy-Exasol
 -------------------------------------------------
-The table below lists additional parameters that are specific to the SQLAlchemy-Exasol dialect and gives the values as needed for the :ref:`instance_url`.
+The table below lists additional parameters that are specific to the SQLAlchemy-Exasol dialect and gives the values as needed for the :ref:`connection_specification`.

 .. list-table::
    :header-rows: 1